Raphaelle-Lebailly/AquaModel/SDM_data_preparation.md

 <img src="image-2.png" width=250 height=200> <img src="image-3.png" width=250 height=200>

-<span style="color:#f53d49;"> ISSUE: The polygons that overlap for 1 country end up merging successfully, but not for multiple countries.  </span>
+<span style="color:#f53d49;"> ISSUE: The polygons that overlap for 1 country end up merging successfully, but not for multiple countries.
+We have to select one over the other in order to suppress this issue.
+The file 'world_borders_with_buffer.rds' takes this into account. </span>

 ### 2. Species data
-After loading the data with the real_bg.rds file and 'rfishbase' package, we need to match the data to the countries' new geometries that act like molds.
+After loading the data, we need to match the data to the countries' new geometries that act like molds.

 To do so, we want to **associate the new geometry to the countries name**, and use this information to do the reverse geolocation.